FDUK/fduk.github.io/journey/CambriaPt1.md

 sortTitle: 20
 ---

 In August 1845, Frederick Douglass set sail for Liverpool, England on a ship called the Cambria.
-Before his trip had even begun, he was met with pro-slavery defendants, who argued against his passage.
+Before his trip had even begun, he was met with pro-slavery defendants who argued against his passage.

 In a letter to William Lloyd Garrison in September 1845, he wrote: